areasflavio/dtmoney/README.md

 MirageJS.
 The user interface is built with Styled Components.
 The entire codebase is written using Typescript.

+> Project developed at Chapter II of Rocketseat's Ignite bootcamp.

 <br/>

 # :keyboard: Technologies